10 Simple Tips And Remedies to Relieve Hemorrhoid Itching.

 1. Ditch the Toilet Paper — Use Witch Hazel Pads Instead

-Regular toilet paper is rough and dry, and a lot of brands contain fragrances and bleaching chemicals that irritate already-sore skin.
-Every wipe is basically scrubbing an open wound.
+This one change alone can make a huge difference, and fast.
+Regular toilet paper is rough and dry, and many brands contain fragrances and bleaching chemicals that irritate already-sore skin.

 Alcohol-free witch hazel pads are so much gentler.
 They clean more thoroughly, and witch hazel itself is a natural plant-based ingredient that calms inflammation, reduces swelling, and can even stop minor bleeding.